LamaWood64/LamaWood64/README.md

 </div>

 ## Here are some things about me:

-- 🔭 I have recently started working on a model that predicts the demand for various goods, taking into account seasonality
+- 🔭 I am working on improvements to my MoodTracker app as a hobby
-- 🌱 I’m currently learning R language and SQL at university
+- 🌱 Currently pursuing BA degree with a major in Machine Learning at Berlin university
-- 📫 How to reach me wiht email: anastasia.shadakh@gmail.com
+- ⚡ My strength: I am always eager to learn new things
-- ⚡ Fun fact: my pet is a giant snail (the flat is too small for a llama yet)
+- 🌎 Languages: English (C1), Russian (C2), German (A2.2)
-- 🌎 Languages: English (B2), Russian (C2), German (A2.2)
+- 📫 How to reach me: lamawood64@gmail.com

 ## :hammer_and_wrench: Languages and Tools :